JackGruber/joplin-plugin-backup/README.md

 ## Usage

 First configure the Plugin under `Tools > Options > Backup`!
+The plugin must be configured separately for each Joplin profile.

 Backups can be created manually with the command `Tools > Create backup` or are created automatically based on the configured interval.
 The backup started manually by `Create backup` respects all the settings except for the `Backups interval in hours`.